ltgcgo/octavia/README.md

 # Octavia
-🎻 Event-driven multi-standard MIDI state-tracking library, brought to you by Lightingale Community.
+🎻 Event-driven multi-standard MIDI state-tracking library.
+Working with MIDI should be simple, while faithful and professional.

+Made with ❤️ by Lightingale Community.

 ## Why Octavia over others?
 * Free, libre and open-source, under GNU LGPL v3.0.